If you want to grasp the urban flair of a new place, there is no better way, than getting on your feet and roaming the streets and neighborhoods.

 1. Criticism of prostitution and human trafficking

-Women with naked bodies are offering sexual services to men who pay them.
+Women with naked bodies are offering sexual services to men.

 2. Criticism of accelerated technological progress leading to mass consumption and pollution

-In a world of permanent change, there is no need to fix things as long as they can be replaced with no consideration if it’s a machine or a human being.
+In a world of permanent change, there is no need to fix things as long as they can be replaced no matter if machine or human being.

 3. Criticism of media and internet, empowering the stupefaction of the people